bnnm/wwiser/doc/EDITOR.md

 - older version of music switch also only do 1 group, and are basically the same as this
 - may define initial delay (before starting to play)

+## stingers
+- a special type of musicsegment that plays a short audio on top of current track
+- set on musicranseq, musicswitch or musicsegments in `pStingers`
+- stingers have an associated `trigger` (that starts them) and a musicsegment (what they play)
+- same trigger may be reused (like `fight_end` could trigger an special segment in different battle BGM)
+- when multiple objects have the same trigger seems only plays latest one?
+  - ex. musicranseq with trigger001 immediate > musicsegment with trigger001 next bar
+    - only second trigger001 seems to play, deleting it plays first one

 ## transitions
 - both are defined and used in music switch and music ranseq to set how to jump between 2 music segments
 - a transition defines a "source" segment ID (segment that exits) and "destination" segment (segment to be entered)